 - Pursue novel CNS indications with high unmet medical need.
 We believe that CNS disorders are significantly underserved therapeutic segments with currently limited treatment options.
-We are developing our product candidates for CNS indications where there exist significant unmet medical needs, or that have no or few FDA-approved pharmacological treatments.
-CNS disorders are often disabling, difficult to treat, and associated with significant comorbidities.
-By focusing on areas of unmet medical need, we aim to develop products that have the potential to change current medical practice, and that are highly relevant to patients, physicians, and regulatory bodies.
-Many of these indications have significant patient populations which, when combined with the limitations of current treatments, should provide us with attractive commercial opportunities. - Develop products with our proprietary medicinal chemistry and formulation technologies.
+We are initially developing our product candidates for indications that have no or few FDA-approved pharmacological treatments.
+For example, there currently is no drug approved by the FDA or the EMA for agitation associated with Alzheimer's disease.
+There are currently only two FDA-approved drugs for TRD.
+These conditions are often disabling, difficult to treat, and associated with significant comorbidities.
+By focusing on novel indications, we aim to develop products that have the potential to change current medical practice, and that are highly relevant to patients, physicians, and regulatory bodies because they address unmet medical needs.
+Many of these indications have significant patient populations which, when combined with the lack or paucity of approved treatments, should provide us with attractive commercial opportunities. - Develop products with our proprietary medicinal chemistry and formulation technologies.
 Our proprietary medicinal chemistry and formulation technologies allow us to continue to design new and innovative medicines to treat CNS conditions.
-These technologies and capabilities include: (1) chiral chemistry and formulation to identify, isolate and stabilize chirally pure enantiomers, (2) metabolic inhibition as a novel drug delivery method to increase the bioavailability and prolong the half-life of target drug molecules, (3) the MoSEICTM technology which is designed to substantially increase the solubility and speed the absorption of target drug molecules, and (4) proprietary chemical synthesis and analysis to produce target drug molecules. - Develop products with differentiated profiles.
+These technologies and capabilities include: (1) chiral chemistry and formulation to identify, isolate and stabilize chirally pure enantiomers, (2) metabolic inhibition as a novel drug delivery method to increase the bioavailability and prolong the half-life of target drug molecules, (3) the MoSEICTM technology which is designed to substantially increase the solubility and speed the absorption of target drug molecules, and (4) proprietary chemical synthesis and analysis to increase the solubility and enable the oral delivery of target drug molecules. - Develop products with differentiated profiles.
 We aim to develop products with novel mechanisms of action for the intended indications that may yield differentiated product profiles.
 For example, AXS-05 and AXS-09 combine several mechanisms of action resulting in a unique pharmacological profile that may be relevant to the treatment of numerous CNS disorders.
-The MoSEICTM technology is designed to improve the absorption of drug molecules after oral administration and is utilized in our AXS-07 product candidate.
-We believe that products with clearly differentiated features will be attractive to patients and their physicians, and will provide us with a competitive commercial advantage.
+The MoSEICTM technology is designed to improve the absorption of drug molecules after oral administration and is utilized in our AXS-06 and AXS-07 product candidates.
+AXS-02 utilizes a potentially first-in-class mechanism of action for the treatment of pain that may result in analgesia that lasts for one or more months after treatment.
+We believe that products with clearly differentiated features will be attractive to patients and their physicians, and will provide us with a competitive commercial advantage. - Use biomarkers to define specific patient subsets for our pain indications.
+We are using biomarkers, such as BMLs and MCs, which are visible on magnetic resonance imaging, or MRI, to define specific subsets of patients who we believe are more likely to respond to the mechanisms of action of AXS-02.
+Biomarkers have been used successfully in connection with oncology treatments, but are not commonly used with pain therapeutics.
+While patients with common pain conditions, such as knee OA and CLBP, experience similar symptoms, these symptoms may be due to different underlying conditions.
+We believe that the variability in underlying conditions contributes to heterogeneity in these populations and may account for observed differences in treatment response.
+We believe that our targeted biomarker approach may result in a less heterogeneous patient population in our clinical trials, which may improve our ability to demonstrate a treatment effect and, if approved, enable treatment of more appropriate patient populations with our product candidates.